 - Software program generates individualized student schedules.

-- Several iterations or runs of the master schedule may be needed to balance class size and schedule the entire student body.
+- Several iterations or runs of the master schedule may be needed to balance class size and schedule entire student body.

 STEP 13: Orchestrate on-going professional development